satellite-image-deep-learning/techniques/README.md

 * [temporal-cluster-matching](https://github.com/microsoft/temporal-cluster-matching) -> detecting change in structure footprints from time series of remotely sensed imagery
 * [autoRIFT](https://github.com/nasa-jpl/autoRIFT) ->  fast and intelligent algorithm for finding the pixel displacement between two images
 * [esa-superresolution-forecasting](https://github.com/PiSchool/esa-superresolution-forecasting) -> Forecasting air pollution using ESA Sentinel-5p data, and an encoder-decoder convolutional LSTM neural network architecture, implemented in Pytorch
+* [Radiant-Earth-Spot-the-Crop-Challenge](https://github.com/DariusTheGeek/Radiant-Earth-Spot-the-Crop-Challenge) -> The main objective of this challenge was to use time-series of Sentinel-2 multi-spectral data to classify crops in the Western Cape of South Africa.
+The challenge was to build a machine learning model to predict crop type classes for the test dataset.

 ## Wealth and economic activity
 The goal is to predict economic activity from satellite imagery rather than conducting labour intensive ground surveys